mshiltonj/benny_cache/README.md

 ## Bugs

 There are probably bugs.
+You can report them using the githhub [BennyCache Issue Tracker](https://github.com/mshiltonj/benny_cache/issues.

 Until there is an issue tracking system, send email to `mshiltonj@gmail.com` and put 'BennyCache' in the subject.

 ## Contributing